odkr/pandoc-zotxt.lua/README.md

 1. Download the
    [latest release](https://github.com/odkr/pandoc-zotxt.lua/releases/latest).
-2. Unpack the repository.
+2. Unpack it.
-3. Move the unpacked repository to the `filters` sub-directory of your Pandoc data directory (`pandoc --version` tells you where that is).
+3. Move the `pandoc-zotxt.lua-1.1.0b7` directory to
+   the `filters` sub-directory of your Pandoc data directory (`pandoc --version` tells you where that is).
-4. Symlink or move the file `pandoc-zotxt.lua` from the repository up into the `filters` directory.
+4. Symlink or move the file `pandoc-zotxt.lua` from the `pandoc-zotxt.lua-1.1.0b7` directory up to the `filters` directory.

 If you are running a POSIX-compliant operating system (e.g., *BSD, Linux, or macOS) and have [curl](https://curl.haxx.se/) or